Gradualism: Politics and society

 In politics, gradualism is the hypothesis that social change can be achieved in small, discrete increments rather than in abrupt strokes such as revolutions or uprisings.
 Gradualism is one of the defining features of political liberalism and reformism.

 Gradualism in social change implemented through reformist means is a moral principle to which the Fabian Society is committed.
 In a more general way, reformism is the assumption that gradual changes through and within existing institutions can ultimately change a society's fundamental economic system and political structures; and that an accumulation of reforms can lead to the emergence of an entirely different economic system and form of society than present-day capitalism.
 That hypothesis of social change grew out of opposition to revolutionary socialism, which contends that revolution is necessary for fundamental structural changes to occur.

 In socialist politics and within the socialist movement, the concept of gradualism is frequently distinguished from reformism, with the former insisting that short-term goals need to be formulated and implemented in such a way that they inevitably lead into long-term goals.
 It is most commonly associated with the libertarian socialist concept of dual power and is seen as a middle way between reformism and revolutionism.

+Critique

 Martin Luther King Jr. was opposed to the idea of gradualism as a method of eliminating segregation.
 The United States government wanted to try to integrate African Americans and European Americans slowly into the same society, but many believed it was a way for the government to put off actually doing anything about racial segregation:

 This is no time to engage in the luxury of cooling off or to take the tranquilizing drug of gradualism.
 Now is the time to make real the promises of democracy.

 — Martin Luther King Jr.'s "I Have a Dream" speech, delivered August 28, 1963 at the Lincoln Memorial in Washington, D.C.